 Rental pertains to lease of heavy equipment such as bulldozer, backhoe and loaders for use in the crushing plant and quarrying of the aggregates.

-Others primarily pertain to delivery fee, printing, employee uniform and cash gift to employees.
+Others primarily pertain to delivery fee, printing, employee uniform and others.

 20. General and Administrative Expenses